-The essence of healthy eating is a diet centered on real food and balanced with variety.
-Cal Dining team is here to support our campus community by offering the options, flexibility, and resources you need to keep you energised, motivated and healthy while at Cal!
+The essence of healthy eating is a diet centered on real food balanced with variety.
+Cal Dining’s team is here to support our campus community by offering the options, flexibility, and resources you need to keep you energized, motivated, and healthy while at Cal!

 Eat Well at Cal Dining

-The abundance of choices in an all-you-can-eat dining hall can add complexity to healthy eating.
+The abundance of choices in an all-you-can-eat dining commons can add complexity to healthy eating.
 Here are six friendly tips from Cal Dining to keep you on track:

-· Small portions, with variety.
-This doesn’t mean you must eat everything your dining hall has to offer every day.
-Try out new Cal Dining locations, platforms, dishes and offerings throughout the course of, say, a week.
-The more varied your food intake is, the more likely that you nutrient intake is balanced and complete.
+- Small portions, with variety.
+This doesn’t mean you must eat everything your dining commons has to offer every day.
+Try out new Cal Dining locations, platforms, dishes, and offerings over the course of, say, a week.
+The more varied your food intake is, the more likely that your nutrient intake is balanced and complete.
 You just may discover new favorites in the process!

-· Fruits and veggies please.
-Always make room on your plate for vegetables, in sides or mixed dishes, cooked or raw.
-Learn to love them for the color, flavor, crunch, and yes, the loaded nutrients!
-Hand fruits are offered throughout the day in the dining halls, feel free to take one on your way out for snacking later.
+- Fruits and veggies, please.
+Always make room on your plate for vegetables, cooked or raw, in sides or entrées.
+Learn to love them for their color, flavor, crunch, and yes, the loaded nutrients!
+Handheld fruits are offered throughout the day in the dining commons, so feel free to take one on your way out for a snack later.

-· Try whole grains, if you haven’t.
-Whole grains including brown rice, whole wheat bread, whole wheat pasta are always offered in the dining halls as alternatives to white rice, white bread and regular pasta.
-Whole grains deliver much more nutrients to your body in the same serving and will satisfy you longer.
+- Try whole grains, if you haven’t.
+Whole grains, including brown rice, whole wheat bread, and whole wheat pasta, are always offered in the dining commons as alternatives to white rice, white bread, and regular pasta.
+Whole grains deliver significantly more nutrients to your body in the same serving and will satisfy you longer.
 Not sure if you like the nutty taste?
-Find out by taking a few bites in your next meal.

-· Water for thirst.
-Water, carbonated water, as well as fruits and/or vegetable infused water are offered in the dining halls throughout the day.
-Soda, lemonade, fruit drinks and other sugar-sweetened beverages have added sugar and will sneak calorie in without you even taking notice.
-Switching to water may be the single most important step you can take to avoid the Freshmen 15.
+- Water for thirst.
+Water and noncaloric carbonated water are offered in the dining commons throughout the day.
+Soda, lemonade, fruit drinks, and other sugar-sweetened beverages have added sugar and will sneak calories in without you even noticing.

-· Lean protein, less processed meats.
-Cal Dining takes pride in the lean protein we offer every day including fish, beef, turkey, chicken and seafood, as well as plant-based protein such as tofu, quinoa, beans and lentils.
+- Lean protein, less processed meats.
+Cal Dining takes pride in the lean protein we offer every day, including fish, beef, turkey, chicken, and seafood, as well as plant-based protein, such as tofu, quinoa, beans, and lentils.
 Put these on your plate more often.
-Set a limit for yourself on processed meats including bacon, sausage, hotdog and cold cuts.
+Set a limit for yourself on processed meats, including bacon, sausage, hot dogs, and cold cuts.

-· Slow down when sitting down.
-Cultivate your food smartness by eating slower to enjoy the taste and textures, and paying attention to how you feel.
-Give some attention to your diet and learn what works for your body and what doesn’t.
+- Slow down when sitting down.
+Cultivate your food smartness by slowing down to enjoy the taste and textures, and paying attention to how you feel.
+Eating mindfully gives you a chance to reflect on your diet and learn what works for your body and what doesn’t.

 Cal Dining Nutrition Highlights